 Wisconsin Project staff

-Ms. Valerie Lincy serves as Executive Director of the Wisconsin Project.
-She oversees the Project’s two principal projects, the Risk Report database and the Iran Watch web site.
+Ms. Valerie Lincy is Executive Director of the Wisconsin Project.
+She oversees the Project’s two principal projects, the Risk Report database and the Iran Watch website.
 She provides training as head of the Risk Report team that visits foreign countries.
 As the editor and principal investigator for Iran Watch, she bears the main responsibility for building, populating and maintaining the site, as well as writing articles for publication, organizing and presiding at roundtables, and conducting associated research.
-Ms. Lincy graduated from Smith College, Cum Laude, and received an M.S. in foreign service from Georgetown University.
+Ms. Lincy graduated from Smith College, cum laude, and received an M.S. in foreign service from Georgetown University.
 Before coming to the Project, she worked as a researcher in the Paris bureau of the New York Times and as a researcher in Washington-based non-profit institutes.

-Mr. Matthew Godsey is a senior research associate who also serves as the editor of the Project's Risk Report database.
+Mr. Matthew Godsey is a senior research associate at the Wisconsin Project and editor of the Project's Risk Report database.
 He oversees staff research to populate the Risk Report and is responsible for content, production, and maintenance of the database.
-He also helps track companies and countries of proliferation concern, with much of his research focused on China.
+He tracks companies and countries of proliferation concern, with much of his research focused on China.
 Mr. Godsey resided in Taiwan for a number of years, and reads and speaks Mandarin Chinese.
 He graduated from Colby College and received an M.A. in international policy studies from the Monterey Institute of International Studies, with a certificate in Non-Proliferation Studies.

-Mr. Jonathan McLaughlin is a research associate who assists in the maintenance and population of the Risk Report database.
-He helps track companies and countries of proliferation concern.
+Mr. Jonathan McLaughlin is a research associate at the Wisconsin Project.
+He tracks companies and countries of proliferation concern with a focus on South Asia and assists in the maintenance and population of the Risk Report database.
 Mr. McLaughlin graduated summa cum laude from the West Chester University of Pennsylvania and received an M.A. in the Social Sciences from the University of Chicago, where his focus was on international relations, security, and Russian foreign policy.
 Prior to joining the Project, he worked on nuclear arms control and nonproliferation at the Natural Resources Defense Council and the British American Security Information Council.

-Ms. Meghan Peri Crimmins directs operations for the Project.
-She manages the Project’s budget, office administration, I.T., and Risk Report subscriber relations.
-She also provides support with grants administration and fundraising.
+Ms. Meghan Peri Crimmins is a senior associate at the Wisconsin Project.
+She manages the Project’s outreach, Risk Report subscriber relations, I.T., and office administration.
+She also provides support with budgeting, grants administration and fundraising.
 Previously, Ms. Crimmins represented clients for ten years at a government relations firm and also worked as a researcher at the International Finance Corporation and the State Department.
 Ms. Crimmins spent two years studying overseas in France and Turkey.
-She graduated from The George Washington University, Magna Cum Laude, and received an M.S. in foreign service from Georgetown University with a concentration in Science and Technology in International Affairs.
+She graduated from The George Washington University, magna cum laude, and received an M.S. in foreign service from Georgetown University with a concentration in Science and Technology in International Affairs.